 |Metered Time (seconds)||Adjusted Time (seconds)|

 The simple formula for calculating reciprocity failure

-Every film has a different spectral sensitivity in low light and will require a slightly different exposure adjustment, which can be found on its technical data sheet with a simple Google seach.
+Every film has a different spectral sensitivity in low light and will require a slightly different exposure adjustment.
 But most film falls in the same approximate range, which makes it possible to use a single calculation for nearly any film.